 He currently serves as the Executive Director of PPSC.

-Tom still serves as a sworn police officer on the municipal level in New Hampshire.
+Tom served 26 years as a sworn police officer and retired in 2014.
 He can be reached at:

 (413) 575-8026 Mobile